SeepG/Portfolio/README.md

 # Portfolio

 - Link to your published portfolio website https://seepgulati.co

 - Link to your GitHub repository https://github.com/SeepG/Portfolio

 ## Description of portfolio

 **Purpose**

 This website will serve as an online showcase of my programming skills.

 **Features**

 - Animation to showcase logo.

 - Single page application.
 Bottom navigation bar with hover effect.

 - Three tabs: About, Skills and Contact.
-When the user clicks those tabs, the screen doesn't load each time, giving you a mobile app experience.
+When the user clicks thosetabs, the screen doesn't load each time, giving you a mobile app experience.

 - Hyperlinked icons on skills and contact page open a new tab for relevant links.